jpvantassel/swbatch/README.md

 There are two ways of using `SWbatch`:

 1. As part of a developed Jupyter workflow called SWinvert.
 (Recommended)
-2. Or directly through the DesignSafe-CI `Research Workbench`.
+2. Or directly through the DesignSafe-CI Research Workbench.
 (Not Recommended for reasons provided below).

 ### Instructions for using the Jupyter Workflow

 1. Visit the `SWprepost` [GitHub](https://github.com/jpvantassel/swprepost) and
-follow the `Getting Started` instructions provided there.
+follow the `Getting Started` instructions.
 The advanced example walks you through using the `SWinvert` surface wave inversion workflow.
  __(30 minutes)__
 2. Login to [DesignSafe](https://www.designsafe-ci.org/).
-Transfer the advanced example and follow the instructions provided therein to repeat the tutorial this time using the computational power of `SWbatch` to perform the inversion rather than using the results provided.
-Being sure to first remove the previous inputs and results.
+Transfer the advanced example and follow the instructions provided therein to repeat the tutorial.
+This time using the computational power of `SWbatch` to perform the inversion rather than using the results provided.
+Be sure to remove the previous inputs and results before running your inversion with `SWbatch`.
 __(20 minutes, excludes inversion runtime)__
 3. Upload your own experimental dispersion data and repeat the workflow.
-Being sure to first remove the previous inputs and results.
+Be sure to remove the previous inputs and results before running your inversion with `SWbatch`.
-__(20 hour, excludes inversion runtime)__
+__(20 minutes, excludes inversion runtime)__
 4. Enjoy!

-### Instructions for using the DesignSafe-CI `Research Workbench`
+### Instructions for using the DesignSafe-CI Research Workbench

 _Note: This approach is not recommended as it is more involved than the previous approach, however for those so inclined instructions are provided below._

 1. Visit the `SWprepost` [GitHub](https://github.com/jpvantassel/swprepost) and
-follow the `Getting Started` instructions provided there, for running the advanced example locally.
-This will introduce you to `SWprepost` and the `SWinvert` workflow, which is required for step 2. __(30 minutes)__
+follow the `Getting Started` instructions.
+This will introduce you to `SWprepost` and the `SWinvert` workflow, which is required for step 2.
+__(30 minutes)__
 2. Login to [DesignSafe](https://www.designsafe-ci.org/).
 Create a directory for your inversion, inside of which mimic the directory structure of the advanced example from step 1.
 Place your `.target` and `.param` files in the appropriate